freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.LoadFromXml(string) Method

-The function which loads an experiment definition from an XML file by using a `DataContractSerializer`
+This static function loads an experiment definition from an XML file by using a `DataContractSerializer`.

 ```csharp
 public static HurPsyLib.Experiment LoadFromXml(string fileName);